How Creativity Beats Brute Force in Marketing

 That time in third grade when Kristi S. looked at me in a way no girl had looked at me before.
 The first time I saw and heard Nirvana’s “Lithium” on MTV.
 The birth of my three children.

 No repetition is needed for the moments that truly move us or the memories that can change us forever.

 The Spark Not Carried by Semiconductors

-College courses, museums, centers for performing arts: these still elevate in our culture the importance of creativity, talent, and art.
+College courses, museums, and centers for performing arts: still elevate our culture and the importance of creativity, talent, and art.
 But in business, we’re slipping under the sway of synthesized sirens who sing of machine learning-driven search marketing and AI-managed email campaigns.